korsakjakub/jetons-docs/content/privacy_policy.md

 ## 7. Children's Privacy

 Jetons is not directed at children under the age of 13.
 We do not knowingly collect personal information from children under 13.
-If you believe a child under 13 has provided personal information through the app, please contact us at jakub@korsak.xyz and we will take steps to delete such information.
+If you believe a child under 13 has provided personal information through the app, please contact us at korsakxyz@gmail.com and we will take steps to delete such information.

 ---